 The good news is that even if an air conditioner is blowing warm air, that doesn’t mean it is an expensive fix.
 Some minor issue or one that is easy to fix may be the cause of the problem.
 An AC that has stopped blowing cold air may be repairable.
 In fact, a professional HVAC technician, like those at Tiger Heating & Air, can likely get your cooling system back up and running in no time.

 Before even calling for a professional repair, you may want to check out a few things on your own.
-It is possible that the issue causing your AC to stop blowing cold air is so simple, you can fix it yourself!
+It is possible that the issue why your AC is not blowing cold air is so simple, you can fix it yourself!

 Here at Tiger, we receive calls all the time from people across Corpus Christi in distress over a broken air conditioner.
 There are times when we go out to service an HVAC system, we find it only required very minor and easy fixes.
 While we are more than happy to service your broken cooling system, we want to provide you with information that may help you avoid having to pay for a service call altogether.